Concepts in Orthodontics

 Are you up to the challenge?

 When you are looking around for the right orthodontist, you need to be specific about who the dentist will treat.
-You might be looking for an orthodontist for your child because you don’t want her to grow up with ugly teeth.
+You might be looking for an orthodontist for your child because you don’t want him or her to grow up with ugly teeth.
 Or perhaps you are an adult with teeth that badly need orthodontic treatment.
 Whether the patient is a child or adult, you can find a good orthodontist to help you.

 There are various ways that a patient will need orthodontic treatment.
 The most obvious one is that the patient has teeth that are growing crooked so the dentist needs to intervene.
 Or perhaps the teeth of the patient are no longer growing but the bite and smile need work.
 Some people think that orthodontic work is only a cosmetic procedure but actually crooked teeth, gaps between your teeth, and the wrong bite can also affect the health of the patient.
 For example, a patient with crooked teeth might have food particles stuck in between the teeth but cannot remove these particles through brushing alone.
 A patient with a bad overbite may not be able to eat properly especially when biting into food.
 These are just some of the ways that you will need help from an orthodontist.